Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Appendix

-In addition to computing the cosine similarities between LoRA weights in Figure \ref{fig:cossim}, we also use the average squared $L^2$ norm of the difference between the LoRA updates to analyze the distances between models.
-We find that the models fine-tuned on the classes with attribute score of 1 (positive sentiment, polite, simple, formal, humorous) tend to be closer to the other models than the models fine-tuned on classes with attribute score 0.
+We compute the cosine similarities between LoRA weights in Figure \ref{fig:cossim} and use the average squared L2 norm of the difference between the LoRA updates to analyze the distances between models in Figure \ref{fig:L2}.
+For the cosine similarity, the models appear relatively orthogonal, except for the opposing models from the same attribute dimension.
+In terms of L2 norm, the models fine-tuned on the classes with attribute score of 1 (positive sentiment, polite, simple, formal, humorous) tend to be closer to the other models than the models fine-tuned on classes with attribute score 0.
 We also find that the polite and impolite LoRA fine-tuned endpoint models are the farthest from the other models on average.
 This is consistent with the results from the MDS plot (Figure \ref{fig:mds-interp}).